9elements/CSS-Cafe-v2/src/events/nils-binder.md

 speakerImage: "nils-binder"
 videoId: "6-258RYZg0o"
 videoTitle: "Everything you never wanted to know about CSS backgrounds"
+speakerBio: |-
-speakerBio: 'Nils moves between two worlds — continuously striving to improve the communication between designers and developers.
+  Nils moves between two worlds — continuously striving to improve the communication between designers and developers.
 Starting as a so-called web-designer in 1999, he now calls himself "frontend designer."
 He worked for a wide variety of clients, from startups to global players.
-Also, he is an origami enthusiast spending hours folding paper.'
+Also, he is an origami enthusiast spending hours folding paper.
 twitter:
   url: "https://twitter.com/supremebeing09"
   text: "@supremebeing09"